-While it use may not directly cause the loss of hair, its use may accelerate hair loss in individuals who may already be prone to alopecia or male pattern baldness.
+While it use may not directly cause the loss of hair, its use may accelerate balding in individuals who may already be prone to alopecia or male-pattern baldness.

-One of the commonly identified underlying causes of hair loss and thinning hair is the action of dihydrotestosterone, a derivative of testosterone.
+One of the commonly identified underlying causes of thinning hair is the action of dihydrotestosterone (DHT), a derivative of testosterone.

-The Clinical Journal of Sport Medicine published findings that suggest that short term this compound use increases the rate of conversion from testosterone to dihydrotestosterone.
+The Clinical Journal of Sport Medicine published findings that suggest that short term this compound use increases the rate of conversion from testosterone to DHT.

-Individuals participating in the study used the supplement for a period of three weeks, and the experimental group showed higher rates of converting testosterone to dihydrotestosterone as compared to the control group.
+Individuals participating in the study used the supplement for a period of three weeks, and the experimental group showed higher rates of converting testosterone to DHT as compared to the control group.

-The increased levels of dihydrotestosterone can lead to numerous negative outcomes, including hair loss and thinning hair.
+The increased levels of DHT can lead to numerous negative outcomes, including shedding and thinning hair.

 This was the result of the study: